 - Orwellian Retcon: The prior events that contradict the new continuity get rewritten.

-- Cosmic Retcon: An in-story event alters reality, which results in a retcon.
+- Cosmic Retcon: An in-story event alters reality, which causes a retcon.

 - Remember the New Guy?: A new character is introduced, but is retconned to have been part of the story all along.

 - At the end of the Mirrodin novels, Glissa activates the Soul Traps and sends all of the inhabitants of the plane back to their original homes, leaving only her, Slobad and Geth's head on Mirrodin to act as wardens for the Mirari.
 When the plane was revisited years later in the Scars of Mirrodin block, this was retconned so that only those who weren't born on Mirrodin were returned to their original planes, and that the "native" Mirrans had been left behind.

 - Wizards also confirmed that the Guilds of Ravnica had pretty much dissolved, shortly before Return to Ravnica was announced and it turned out that they were still going strong.